-Witness Testimony of Ruth A. Fanning, Director, Vocational Rehabilitation and Employment Service, Veterans Benefits Administration, U.S. Department of Veterans Affairs
+Ruth A. Fanning, Director, Vocational Rehabilitation and Employment Service, Veterans Benefits Administration, VA

 Chairman Stutzman, Ranking Member Braley, and distinguished members of the Subcommittee, thank you for inviting me to appear before you today to discuss the Department of Veterans Affairs (VA) Vocational Rehabilitation and Employment (VR&E) program.
 I am pleased to be accompanied by Ms. Iris Cooper, Associate Deputy Assistant Secretary for the Office of Acquisition, Logistics, and Construction.
 We look forward to continuing our strong collaboration and partnership with this Subcommittee, the full Committee, and the entire Congress as we work together to enhance the delivery of benefits and services to our Nation’s Veterans with disabilities.

 The VR&E program is designed to assist disabled Servicemembers in their transition to civilian life and suitable employment and careers.
 Our primary mission is to assist Veterans with service-connected disabilities to prepare for and obtain suitable and sustainable employment through the provision of services individually tailored to each Veteran’s needs.
 VR&E services begin with a comprehensive evaluation to help Veterans identify and understand their interests, aptitudes, and transferable skills.
 Next, vocational exploration focuses Veterans’ potential career goals with labor-market demands.
 This allows Veterans to participate in the development of a rehabilitation plan that builds on their transferable skills and ultimately assists them in achieving their career goals.
 To help Veterans accomplish their rehabilitation goals, VR&E provides a broad range of employment services such as:

 - Translation of military experience to civilian skill sets;